Willicious/SuperLemmixPlayer/Readme.txt

 NeoLemmix

-by Namida Verasche and Stephan Neupert, based on Lemmix by EricLang, inspired by Lemmings by DMA.
+by Namida Verasche and Stephan Neupert, based on Lemmix by Eric Langedijk, inspired by Lemmings by DMA.

 The main branch is "new-master", which gives users access to most data files